Praseetha-KR/imagineer/src/_posts/2013-12-02-starting-with-raspberry-pi.markdown

 categories: blog
 theme: "#396948"
 masthead: "/assets/img/posts/rpi.jpg"
+blurb: "Getting started notes on installing Raspbian OS & SSHing to RPi"
 ---

 I have started using Raspberry Pi today, and I can't control myself from saying that it is AWESOME!

 RPi has got a ARM1176JZF-S 700 MHz processor with 512MB RAM.
 I have attached a 8GB class 10 SD card to it.